KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 ## Dependencies

 - Written against the glTF 2.0 spec.
-- The `KHR_materials_volume` extension as it builds upon its volumetric effect.
+- The `KHR_materials_volume` extension as this builds upon its volumetric effect.

 ## Exclusions